X12 837P Segment Architecture Guide

 logger.info("Processing SV1 segment", extra=log_attrs)

-if not re.match(r"^[A-Z]\d{4}$", procedure_code):
+if not re.match(r"^\d{5}$", procedure_code) and not re.match(r"^[A-HJ-NP-V]\d{4}$", procedure_code):

-logger.warning("Invalid CPT/HCPCS format detected.
-Routing to fallback.", extra=log_attrs)
+"Invalid CPT/HCPCS format detected.
+Routing to fallback.",

 return {"status": "quarantined", "fallback_route": "hcpcs_level_ii_resolver"}